The Antithesis of Christianity

 Providence it seems to me, leads me again and again to confront the New Age movement.
-I cannot seem to escape it and it seems to me there is meaning in all of this.
+I cannot seem to escape it and it seems to me there is meaning in this

 As has been indicated, this weblog has been born in Spain, in something of a New Age “colony” where personal, family and again, ultimately providential reasons appear to have led us.